Diet 101: The Sirtfood Diet

 The plan claims that eating certain foods will activate your “skinny gene” pathway and have you losing seven pounds in seven days.
-Foods like kale, dark chocolate, and wine contain a natural chemical called polyphenols that mimic the effects of exercise and fasting.
-Strawberries, red onions, cinnamon, and turmeric are also powerful sirtfoods.
-These foods will trigger the sirtuin pathway to help trigger weight loss.
-The science sounds enticing, but in reality there’s little research to back up these claims.
+The theory behind this diet is that foods like kale, dark chocolate and wine contain a natural chemical called polyphenols that allegedly turn on genes that mimic the effects of exercise and fasting (and ultimately lead to weight loss).
+Strawberries, red onions, cinnamon and turmeric are also powerful sirtfoods.
+These foods will trigger sirtuins, which are proteins that some research has linked to regulating inflammation and burning fat.
+The science sounds enticing, but in reality there’s not much research to back up these claims.
 Plus, the promised rate of weight loss in the first week is rather quick and not in line with the National Institute of Health safe weight loss guidelines of one to two pounds per week.

 - Phase 2 is a 14-day maintenance plan, although it is designed for your to lose weight steadily (not maintain your current weight).
 Each day consists of three balanced sirtfood meals and one green juice.

 After these three weeks, you’re encouraged to continue eating a diet rich in sirtfoods and drinking a green juice daily.
 You can find several sirtfood cookbooks online and recipes on the sirtfood website.
 One green juice recipe found on the sirtfood website consists of a combo of kale and other leafy greens, parsley, celery, green apple, ginger, lemon juice and matcha.
 Buckwheat and lovage are also ingredients that are recommended for use in your green juice.
 They diet recommends that juices should be made in a juicer, not a blender, so it tastes better.